Institutions financières : 6 façons d'améliorer leur expérience numérique

 When customers aren’t able to visit their bank or insurance provider in person, there’s even more pressure to deliver clear and effective communication digitally.
 Not to mention that for many people, this pandemic has proven that things usually done in person can be done online, and they may choose to keep it that way even as brick and mortar businesses open back up.

 As a financial services provider, you need to make sure customers feel both supported by and informed of the digital offerings available to them.
 By moving these communications in-app, you’re able to reach customers when the information you’re providing is most relevant to them.
-You should also think about how to make these resources easily accessible, for example by providing a central place where messages live in the form of a “Centre de ressources” or guide library inside the app.
+You should also think about how to make these resources easily accessible, for example by providing a central place where messages live in the form of a “Resource Center” or guide library inside the app.

 3. Improve internal efficiency with in-app training